-Nixon nominated the popular Ford, who was the House minority leader, to take Agnew's position on October 12, 1973.
+Nixon nominated Ford, who was the House minority leader, to take Agnew's position on October 12, 1973.
 The Senate voted 92 to 3 to confirm Ford on November 27, 1973, and on December 6, 1973, the House confirmed him by a vote of 387 to 35.

 Ford quickly acknowledged the situation after taking the presidential oath administered by Chief Justice Warren Burger.

 “The oath that I have taken is the same oath that was taken by George Washington and by every President under the Constitution.
 But I assume the Presidency under extraordinary circumstances never before experienced by Americans.
 This is an hour of history that troubles our minds and hurts our hearts,” Ford told a national audience.
 “My fellow Americans, our long national nightmare is over.
 Our Constitution works; our great Republic is a government of laws and not of men.
 Here the people rule.”